celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 #### Halting the Node using Social Consensus

 We hope to perform most upgrades using mechanism that doesn't involve shutting down and switching binaries, but depending on changes to the code, this might be difficult or not desirable (note that single binary syncing would still work fine).
 In that case, we would still require a mechanism to halt all nodes that are running the old binary in a way that respects social consensus.
+One of the main issues with this approach is that it has a higher halt risk since node operators could accidently configure this value inconsistently across the network.
 We can do that using the existing functionality in the application.
-Below is the config in app.toml that would allow node operators to pick a height to shutdown their nodes at.
+Below is the config in app.toml that would allow node operators to pick a height to shut down their nodes at.

 ```toml
 # HaltHeight contains a non-zero block height at which a node will gracefully